davenquinn/cesium-martini/README.md

 #### Development environment

-We reorganized the development environment and examples through a set of interrelated changes, for a more modern overall design.
+We reorganized the development environment and examples for a more modern overall design.

 - Switched to `yarn` from `npm` as the default package manager
 - Enabled Yarn Plug'n'Play for faster development